| | | | | | | | | | |

 How to Make Flourless Chocolate Cupcakes

-Preheat oven to 350° F. Line a six-count cupcake pan with cupcake liners.
+Step 1: Prep.
+Preheat the oven and line a six-count cupcake pan with cupcake liners.

-Bake for 15 to 26 minutes until the tops are firm to the touch and a toothpick comes out clean.
+Step 3: Bake.
+Bake until the tops are firm to the touch and a toothpick comes out clean.
+Allow the baked cupcakes to cool on a cooling rack.

 Notes: Increase the amount of raw honey in the batter if you want it to be sweeter.
 I tend to prefer my stuff on the less sweet side.